Verified

 The Āsavas are the deepest, most deeply ingrained toxic defilements that continuously “flow” out of the untrained mind, intoxicating beings and keeping them bound to saṃsāra.
 The absolute destruction of these taints (āsavakkhaya) is the exact definition of Arahatship.

-The texts traditionally identify four specific āsavas:
+The commentary texts traditionally identify four specific āsavas:

 1. Kāmāsava: The taint of sensual desire (attachment to the five sense objects).